Non-Melanoma Skin Cancer

 Alberg, along with colleagues from the National Cancer Institute, Johns Hopkins University, and the Medical University of South Carolina, used data from the CLUE (Give Us a Clue to Cancer and Heart Disease) II cohort study to compare risk in 769 non-melanoma cancer survivors and 18,405 individuals who never had the disease.

 The researchers tracked the two groups over a period of 16 years – from May 1989 to December 2005 — and found that those patients with a history of skin cancer had about twice the risk of developing another type of cancer, even after adjusting for other risk factors, including age, sex, body mass index, education, skin type, sunburn history, and smoking history.

-Patients who were diagnosed with Non Melanoma Skin Cancer at an earlier age — in the 25-44 year age group – were more likely to be diagnosed with a subsequent cancer later on – a pattern that researchers think points to a genetic susceptibility in some people to develop cancer.
+Patients who were diagnosed with Non-Melanoma Skin Cancer at an earlier age — in the 25-44 year age group – were more likely to be diagnosed with subsequent cancer later on – a pattern that researchers think points to a genetic susceptibility in some people to develop cancer.

 Alberg thinks the answer to this lies in the DNA.
 He plans to study DNA repair mechanisms as well as inflammatory and immune responses in this population to look for possible links.

 Controlling Your Risk

 In the meantime, you can minimize your cancer risk by avoiding smoking, limiting your alcohol intake, protecting yourself from the sun, maintaining a healthy weight, getting regular exercise, and adding more fruits and veggies to your diet.
 To find out more about how you can reduce your risk, see Cancer Prevention and Early Detection and Nutrition and Physical Activity for Cancer Prevention.